Bob's Columns

 Transitions of Cancer

 My job is to listen to people affected by cancer and to help them however I can.
-With experience, I’ve come to understand that the periods of greatest stress and
+With experience, I’ve come to understand that the

 Cancer Resource Center of the Finger Lakes logo